deadlyvipers/dojo_rules/introduction.md

 Kristof Michiels
 ==========

 Hi, i am the new dojo king.
+My favorite codeschool path is Ruby.